polinaprinii/DAP-Project/Vaccine_Analysis_by_Country/README.md

 	* Most popular vaccine worldwide.
 	* Most popular vaccine by country.

+*What question is the dataset under analyses answering?* The chosen dataset is looking to answer the "What is the uptake of the Covid-19 vaccine?".
 ### Data Dictionary
 For a comprehennsive description of the datasets in use please refer to following [README.md File](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/README.md)